 Any queries or comments regarding items not on a meeting agenda cannot be discussed and should be put in writing to the Town Clerk.
 You are welcome to contact us with questions or concerns during normal office hours by telephone or email.
 You are also welcome to come and speak to us at the White House, but it may be better to book an appointment in advance so that the right person is available to speak with you.

-Occasionally some agenda items may be restricted.
+Occasionally some meeting agenda items may be restricted and we will ask members of the public to leave.
 This is usually due to commercial sensitivity (e.g. award of contracts), legal or insurance related proceedings or staffing matters.

 Planning applications: we would remind residents that the Town Council is only a consultee in the planning process and would strongly recommend residents write to the planning authority, Central Bedfordshire Council, with any comments on current or pending planning applications.
 You may also wish to make your views known to a town councillor who is on the Town Council’s Planning and Transport Committee and/or email to: firstname.lastname@example.org

-Grounds and Environmental Services Committee – comprises nine Councillors and deals with matters including parks, pavilions, cemeteries, allotments, play areas and green spaces.
+Grounds and Environmental Services Committee – comprises ten Councillors and deals with matters including parks, pavilions, cemeteries, allotments, play areas and green spaces.

 View recent Grounds and Environmental Service Committee agendas and minutes.

-Cultural and Economic Services Committee – comprises nine Councillors and deals with matters including the street market, community promotions and events, business and economic development.
+Cultural and Economic Services Committee – comprises ten Councillors and deals with matters including the street market, community promotions and events, business and economic development.